Pregnancy Pillow Buying Guide: Expert Tips And Advice

 And don’t be afraid to ask for advice or, better yet, try your friend’s pregnancy pillow before you buy one of your own!

-Help Your Baby Sleep Comfortable After They’re Born
+Help Your Baby Sleep Comfortably After They’re Born

-For newborns, that means a crib or bassinet with a soft, supportive, breathable mattress — like those from Newton Baby — and nothing else.
-Not even bumpers, pillows, or a top sheet!
+For newborns, that means a crib or bassinet with a soft, supportive, breathable mattress and a fitted sheet — like those from Newton Baby — and nothing else.
+Not even bumpers, blankets, pillows, or a top sheet!

 Placing your little one in an empty crib for their nap or at night helps eliminate the risk that they’ll roll onto their stomach while sleeping and not be able to breathe.

-If you’re worried about keeping your baby warm and secure while they sleep, we recommend wrapping them in a Newton Baby Swaddle.
+If you’re worried about keeping your baby warm and secure while they sleep since it’s not safe to use a blanket, we recommend wrapping them in a Newton Baby Swaddle as we mentioned earlier.
 They’re super simple and mimic the feeling of being in the womb.